ashiskb/biswasa-web/README.md

     * Step 4: now, add one `*.md` file for each type of the new `collection` that you desire.
 * **Q** My `git-remote-https` process freezes in MacOSX during syncing.
 What should I do?
   * **A** Try `git config http.postBuffer 16384`.
 Then, manually push to remote.
+* **Q** I am having the following error: `You have already activated i18n 1.12.0, but your Gemfile requires i18n 0.9.5.
+Prepending bundle exec to your command may solve this.
+(Gem::LoadError)`, when I do `jekyll build`.
+What shall I do?
+  * **A**: Here are the steps.
+Please note, the following action may impose side-effects to other projects using gems of different versions.
+You may need to repeat the same steps in those projects.
+I hope there is a better way to tackle this.
+But, for the sake of this particular commit, let's call it a day!
+  * Step 1: Clean previously installed gems with `bundle clean --force`
+  * Step 2: Run `bundle install` to install ruby dependencies.
+If you get errors, delete Gemfile.lock and try again.
+  * Step 3: Run `bundle exec jekyll liveserve` to generate the HTML and serve it from `localhost:4000` the local server will automatically rebuild and refresh the pages on change.